ncp38/cs142-s25/labs/lab8/index.md

 # CS 142 Lab 8

-For this lab, you can pick your own partner!

 ## The snake game

 You'll investigate and design a classic Snake game, where a player controls a snake on a 2D grid as it seeks to eat items to become bigger!
 This will help you improve your ability to make design choices in your programming, use/practice with ArrayLists and Strings, and practice with instantiating objects and calling instance methods on them.